 When is a good time to place a c-bet?

-Any strategy used 100% of the time will not be effective.
-Even with continuation bets, there are bad flops.
-This is when the c-bet helps your opponent’s hand and gives them a reason to call.
-In this kind of situation, you want to avoid making a continuation bet.
 Online poker is a game of prediction, and you can never know which boards will help you and which won’t.
-You need to predict the hand your opponent is likely to have called with, and if it is strong enough for them to stick around.
-You don’t want to bet if they have high ranking cards – for instance, a straight hand with 7, 8, and 9.
+You need to predict the hand that your opponent is likely to have called with and guess whether it’s strong enough for them to stick around.
+You don’t want to bet if they have high-ranking cards – for instance, a straight hand with 7, 8 and 9.
 In that case, you’re better off just checking.

 You may also want to avoid continuation betting if you’re playing against many opponents.
-Your c-bet is highly unlikely to work if multiple opponents call after you have raised before the flop.
+Your c-bet is highly unlikely to work if multiple opponents call after you’ve raised before the flop.
 The more opponents there are, the higher the chances of you getting called.
-Also, if you have a ‘calling-station opponent’ (a player who calls in every turn), it’s best to keep your continuation betting to the minimum.
+Online poker tournaments usually have higher numbers of players at their tables.
+Also, if you’re up against a player who calls in every turn, it’s best to keep your continuation betting to a minimum.

-Always remember your position.
+Always remember your position (the order in which players are seated at the table).
 It becomes more difficult to c-bet when you are out of position.
-If you fire a c-bet in every turn and suddenly give up when your opponents call, they are likely to notice and forfeit the pot by calling your raises in position and calling your flop bet.
-Always keep your continuation bets to the minimum if you raise before the flop is called in position.
+If you fire a c-bet in every turn and suddenly give up when your opponents call, they’re likely to notice and forfeit the pot by calling your raises in position and calling your flop bet.
+Always keep your c-bets to a minimum if you raise before the flop is called in position.
 Aggressive opponents are most likely to make your playing strategy more difficult.

 Playing in a good position gives you the advantage to measure the strength of your opponent’s hand.
 In that case, you can make continuation bets more often.

-Can you make a continuation bet outside the flop?
+Can you make a c-bet outside of the flop?

-The continuation bet can be made outside the flop.
+Yes, the continuation bet can be made outside of the flop.
 In fact, it tends to be more successful on the turn.
-The reason is that most players are likely to call a bet without a strong holding hand on the flop, given the popularity of the c-bet.
+This is because most players are likely to call a bet without a strong holding hand on the flop, given the popularity of the c-bet.
 If your opponent unnecessarily checks you in position on the flop, you can check to see their action on the turn.
 If they repeat the same move, you can make your c-bet.
-With only the river betting round left, it will become difficult for them to bluff, call, or check-raise.
+With only the river betting round left, it will become difficult for them to bluff, call or check-raise.
 This is your opportunity to collect the pot!